The Age of Steel: Recycling Ferrous Scrap

 Recycling Ferrous Scrap

-Recycling ferrous scrap begins, like most recycling processes, in residential neighborhoods.
+Recycling ferrous scrap metal begins, like most recycling processes, in residential neighborhoods.
 Steel cans and other steel recyclables are usually collected from curbside recycling programs and then transported to a material recovery facility (MRF).
-At the MRF, workers separate the steel from the other recyclable materials, often with magnets, and crush the steel into large bales.
+At the MRF, workers use recycling machinery to separate the steel from the other recyclable materials, often with magnets, and crush the steel into large bales.
 The bales are then shipped to steel mills or foundries, where they are combined with other steel scrap and melted in a furnace to produce new steel.

 Recycling ferrous scrap has significant environmental and economic benefits.
 Not only is recycling steel more cost-effective than mining virgin ore for new steel, but it also reduces energy consumption, which in turn reduces the amount of greenhouse gases that are released into the air.
 The energy saved by recycling steel reduces the annual energy consumption of the steel manufacturing industry by about 75 percent—enough to power 18 million homes for an entire year.

-Recycling metals like steel is also beneficial for the economy.
+Recycling metals like steel using recycling machinery is also beneficial for the economy.
 Recycling ferrous scrap reduces the amount of materials disposed of in landfills, a service paid for by taxpayers.
 The scrap recycling industry also supports almost half a million American jobs and generates $10.3 billion in revenue for federal, state and local governments.

 Steel recycling preserves and creates jobs, bolsters the economy, reduces greenhouse gas emissions and keeps scrap metal waste out of landfills.
 Through the recycling of ferrous scrap, we can prevent further pollution and help preserve the health of the environment.